 Joy of Cooking lists twelve commercial cuts, including the above six, as well as the fat back, hock, snout, jowl, fore foot, and hind foot.
 These last six commercial cuts have popular use, varying from region to region, here and throughout the world.
 7

-Variety is the spice of life: in different ways, cultures emphasize unique qualities of the whole person, or in this case the pig.
-What is required for the kitchen in France varies-greatly at times-from that needed here in America, or elsewhere.
+Variety is the spice of life: cultures emphasize unique qualities of the whole person, or in this case the pig, in different ways.
+What is required for the kitchen in France varies-at times greatly-from that needed here in America, or elsewhere.
 Thus, we must carefully cover all bases, letting nothing slip through in our communication with foreigners, concerning our instructions on nutrition.

 Popular foods here (such as the picnic ham) are not known at all in some European countries.
 They have no reference point for such foods.
 When talking about the ailments of our own region, we must slow down and be sure all is being understood clearly.
 For as the saying goes, we may be speaking “Greek” to them.

 Likewise, this rule applies to our instructions outside the kitchen, given to those whose hearts are seeking.
-We move meekly, as we share our wisdom, which can set the captive free.
-The old adage a spoonful of sugar helps the medicine go down, must be administered mildly, quietly, in small amounts to those around us (especially, those whose “dietary needs” limit what they can take in, at any given time).
+We move meekly as we share our wisdom, which can set the captives free.
+The old adage, a spoonful of sugar helps the medicine go down, must be administered mildly, quietly, in small amounts to those around us (especially those whose “dietary needs” limit what they can take in, at any given time).

-In this way, we move wisely across nations and peoples, with not only our recipes, but also the heartbeat of our lives, the good news of the gospel.
+In this way, we move wisely across nations and peoples, with not only our receipts, but also the heartbeat of our lives, the good news of the gospel.

 - Irma S. Rombauer and Marion Rombauer Becker (New York: The Bobbs-Merrill Company, Inc.), p.
 406.